Andrew-Draganov/GiDR-DUN/readme.md

 of the relevant hyperparameters.
 These can be evaluated using command-line parameters in `dim_reduce_dataset.py`.

+You can test each of the numba/cython/cuda/torch optimizers by running the `dim_reduce_dataset.py` script.
+Command-line params dictate which optimizer you use and what the hyperparameter values are.
+We list some examples for choosing the optimizers below:
+ - To run our implementation of TSNE with Cython, call `python dim_reduce_dataset.py --optimize-method tsne --normalized`
+ - To run our implementation of UMAP in cython, call `python dim_reduce_dataset.py --optimize-method umap --sym-attraction`
+ - To instead run our implementation of UMAP in numba, call `python dim_reduce_dataset.py --optimize-method umap --numba --sym-attraction`
+ - To run GiDR\_DUN on the GPU, call `python dim_reduce_dataset.py --gpu`
+ - To run GiDR\_DUN on the GPU with pytorch, call `python dim_reduce_dataset.py --gpu --torch`

+If you'd instead like to run the ORIGINAL umap-learn and sklearn umap and tsne, these can be chosen by the `--dr-algorithm` flag to `dim_reduce_dataset.py`.
+Note that this overrides all other optimizer flags such as `--numba`, `--gpu`, and `--torch`.
+For further clarity on how the algorithm gets loaded, refer to `experiment_utils/get_algorithm.py`.

+Further examples are listed in the `run_cpu_test` make target, which performs several quick experiments.
 Some specific hyperparameter experiment examples:
  - To run TSNE with the Frobenius norm and UMAP's normalization, call `python dim_reduce_dataset.py --optimize-method tsne --frob`